mikeddecker/judge/paper/voorstel/voorstel.md

 SAM vergeleek met MIM (2019) - Memory in Memory read/translate 2.6

+footnote: the same or other models, like densepose with clear bodypart distinction could/will be used/tried to assist recognizing the skills.

 TODO : verify if convLSTM/SAM/MIM are FCN's
 TODO : add more understanding of transformers (using self attention?)

 ### Skill complexity & levels

+Now that we better now a part of the information, let's talk more about skills.
 Translate 2.7
 split in general info
 2.7.1 single rope & single rope skillmatrix (translate)